dimitrijd-iron/star-pizzas/README.md

 ## MVP

 - Player can move in a 2D environment
-- Toy-physics with acceleration and inertia Player can shoot
+- Toy-physics with acceleration and inertia
 - Gain points by hitting a class of “goodies”
 - Lose lives by hitting the “baddies”, aka pineapples
+- Player can shoot the "baddies"

 ## Backlog